 Authors’ Note

-I’m pleased to inform you that all the recommendations in this article are based on my experience and observations.
+I am pleased to inform you that all the recommendations in this article are based on my personal experience and observations.
 As the author, I have personally visited each attraction mentioned, ensuring that every suggestion is grounded in first-hand knowledge and genuine enthusiasm.

 FAQs

-According to Sete Cidades legend, the lakes were formed from the tears of a shepherd and a princess who shared a forbidden love.
+According to the Sete Cidades legend, the lakes were formed from the tears of a shepherd and a princess who shared a forbidden love.
 Their tears turned into blue and green lakes.

 The distance between Ponta Delgada and Lagoa das Sete Cidades is approximately 27 kilometers.
 The drive along scenic routes takes about 30 minutes.